azat-co/practicalnode/chapter1/chapter1.md

 })
 ```

 Now, if we run the previous snippet (`hello-debug.js`), just like we did earlier (`$ node hello-debug.js`), nothing changes, because we need to use `$ node debug hello-debug.js`.
-And only then, the execution halts at the first line, and then again on the next `debugger` statement if we use the `cont` command.
+And only then the execution will halt at the first line, and then again on the next `debugger` statement if we use the `cont` command.

 The main node debug commands are as follows: